Do You Qualify For A Green Card Or Citizenship Through A Family Member?

-This year the government will deport nearly 300,000 immigrants.
+This year the government will deport over 300,000 immigrants.

 If you follow the news, you’ve probably heard stories about the cold-hearted claws of ICE clamping down on good, honest, hard-working immigrants.

 Many of them had U.S. citizen husbands and wives, sons and daughters, brothers and sisters.
 Good-paying jobs.
 Community and church ties.
 Children in high school and college.

 They were torn apart from their family and sent back to their home countries.
 You worry the same disaster could happen to you.

 You’re searching for a solution.